bradleytaunt/ET-Jekyll/README.md

 A minimal Jekyll theme inspired by <a href="https://github.com/edwardtufte/tufte-css">Tufte CSS</a>

 ### How to use
-Detailed instructions can be found <a href="http://bradleytaunt.com/et-jekyll-theme/">here</a>.
+A live demo with detailed instructions can be found <a href="http://et-jekyll.surge.sh/et-jekyll-theme/">here</a>.